StarRocks/starrocks/docs/table_design/Data_distribution.md

 Range partitioning is suitable for storing simple, contiguous data, such as time series data (dates or timestamps), or continuous numerical data.
 And you frequently query and manage data based on continuous date/numerical ranges.
 Also, it can be applied in some special cases where historical data needs to be partitioned by month, and recent data needs to be partitioned by day.

-StarRocks stores data in the corresponding partitions based on the explicit mapping of the explictly defined range for each partition.
+StarRocks stores data in the corresponding partitions based on the explicit mapping of the explicitly defined range for each partition.

 **Dynamic partitioning**

 [Dynamic partitioning](./dynamic_partitioning.md) related properties are configured at table creation.
 StarRocks automatically creates new partitions in advance and removes expired partitions to ensure data freshness, which implements time-to-live (TTL) management for partitions.

-Different from the automatic partition creation ability provided by the expression partitioning, dynamic partitioning can only periodically creating new partitions based on the properties.
+Different from the automatic partition creation ability provided by the expression partitioning, dynamic partitioning can only periodically create new partitions based on the properties.
 If the new data does not belong to these partitions, an error is returned for the load job.
 However, the automatic partition creation ability provided by the expression partitioning can always create corresponding new partitions based on the loaded data.

 **Manually create partitions**